Kevin and Kell: Products

 A role-playing game based on Kevin and Kell was released in July 2005 by Comstar Games.
 Hare Link, the Internet Service Provider run by Kevin, was a real-life ISP for some time.

 In November 2010, a Kevin and Kell iPhone/iPod/iPad app was released to the iTunes App Store.
 The app is a joint product between Bill Holbrook and the developers of the app, WareTo.
 The app allows users to read the entire Kevin & Kell library of cartoons, and contains additional features and content including video, cast descriptions, and hidden surprise "Easter eggs."

-According to Write 2 Now's December 2010 newsletter, Holbrook and Phil Rogers are working to get the strip made into an animated cartoon series, with a pitch to cable executives, but as of this writing no deal has been made.
+According to Write 2 Now's December 2010 newsletter, Holbrook and Phil Rogers were working to get the strip made into an animated cartoon series, with a pitch to cable executives, but a deal was never made.